AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

 - **NASA Level 1A Public Data Access**: You need access to NASA Level 1A public data, available through the [Physical Oceanography Distributed Active Archive Center (PO.DAAC)](https://podaac.jpl.nasa.gov/).
 You can access the data by creating a free [NASA Earthdata account](https://urs.earthdata.nasa.gov/) and downloading the required datasets from the PO.DAAC repository.

-### Important Information:

-- Further information regarding the integration of Markov Chains and usage of this model is currently under development as this is on going research
-- No all data and code files can be shared at this time since they rest of the files are currently classified until further notice

 ## Contributor